JavaScript Methods

 copies an array

-The forEach
+the forEach

 method¶

-method that takes a
+method that takes a function as its

-the array.
-The function is invoked with 3 arguments: the array item,
+function is invoked with 3 arguments: the array item, its index in the

-its index in the array, and the array.
-(You don't usually need the
+array, and the array.
+(You don't usually need the last argument.)

 JavaScript Object Literals¶

-It's now time to return to talking about JavaScript Objects in general rather than just date objects.
+It's now time to return to talking about JavaScript objects in general rather than just date objects.

 We'll ignore methods for now and focus on properties.